-I have seen some conversation begin around the proposal for an American Sovereign Wealth Fund, published by the People’s Policy Project, and I want to provide some useful commentary on the plan in light of the dearth of critical analysis it has received.
-This attempts to be an exhaustive review of the proposal specifically, leaving out wider questions of the Universal Basic Income, delving too deeply into the “shareholder economy,” or defining what socialism is.
+I have seen some conversation begin around the proposal for an American Sovereign Wealth Fund published by the People’s Policy Project, called “The big idea that could make democratic socialism a reality” by Vox and lauded by the centrist rag The Economist, and I want to provide some useful commentary on the plan in light of the dearth of critical analysis it has received.
+This attempts to be an exhaustive review of the proposal specifically, leaving out wider questions of the Universal Basic Income, delving too deeply into the pressing issue of the “shareholder economy,” or defining what socialism is.

 I also recommend that everyone also read the great first substantive response to the piece by Frank Little and published by the Boston Political Education Editorial Committee , and the questioning of the financial dimension of the dividend by Habeas Quaestus.

 Pitched as a form of 21st century socialism, the American Solidarity Fund, a sovereign wealth fund for the United States, is a long term project proposed by the People’s Policy Institute to redefine and reorient the socialist movement to, in their view, take control of capital.
 To them this project is “the definition of socialism,” as it focuses on ownership and deviates from more traditional social democratic methods.
 The PPP see the proposal as democratic socialism reaching a “wonky” perspective and made more practical than any alternative.
 That is an ambitious goal, but ultimately the PPP cut corners on their definition of socialism and try to find the same easy answers that many social democratic movements found when they compromised on class struggle and commitments to internationalism.
 Because of this, socialists cannot take this proposal seriously and if it gains steam, it is essential for us to critique it vocally.